Ron Hines DVM PhD

 Buy your beef in as large a cut as is practical.
 Rinse the piece off well at home before you cut it into smaller pieces.
 Retail beef, bought from reputable butchers is generally safe.
-It is estimated that only 1 – 2.6% is contaminated with bacteria that have the potential to be harmful. (ref) The vast majority of us are exposed to these bacteria from so many other sources than primal cuts of beef.
-It would actually be more dangerous to feed your pet store-bought cantaloupe. (ref)
+It is estimated that only 1 – 2.6% is contaminated with bacteria that have the potential to be harmful.
+The vast majority of us are exposed to these bacteria from so many other sources other than primal cuts of beef.
+It would actually be more dangerous to feed your dog and cat store-bought cantaloupe. (read here)

 What About Raw Fish And Game?

-Meat has always been the envelope in which various diseases and parasites transfer between wild carnivores.
-But in good farmed livestock practices, that cycle has been ended.
-However it continues unchanged in wild animals and fish.
-So I would not feed any products derived from wildlife raw to your pets.
-The dangers we think about most now are baylisascaris, toxoplasmosis and trichinella. (and prions in the discarded portions of venison (ref)) If you do elect to feed raw fish, your pet should receive extra thiamine. (ref) , but your pet will still be at risk of pansteatisis if fish constitutes a substantial part of its diet. (ref)
+Meat has always been the envelope through which various diseases and parasites transfer between wild carnivores.
+But modern domesticated livestock production practices have made it quite rare for livestock consumption to transfer disease.
+However the cycle continues unchanged in wild hoof stock and fish.
+I would not feed any product derived from wildlife in a raw state to your pet.
+The dangers veterinarians think about most often now are baylisascaris, toxoplasmosis , trichinella and prions.
+If you do elect to feed raw fish, your pet should probably receive extra thiamine.
+But even with adequate thiamine your pet will still be at risk of pansteatisis if raw fish constitutes a substantial part of its diet.

 Might My Pet Benefit From Plant Ingredients In Its Diet Too?

-What Will Happen If I Feed My Pet Meat Without A Supplement To Make It Balanced?
+What If I Feed My Dog & Cat Meat Without A Supplement?

 Unless you feed a home-prepared meat-based diet that contains all of the animal, you will get into trouble if you do not add the correct amount of calcium/vitamin supplement.
-Problems will appear quickly in growing animals, they will take longer to appear in adults.
-There are plenty of supplements on the market that will suit your needs.
-Some I have used have been around a long time – those are the ones zoos use to supplement the diets of their animals. (source 1) ( source 2) Others are more recent arrivals whose aim is to meet the growing number of house pets, like yours, going onto raw meat diets. (ref) My friends at the meat coop in Hawaii favor this product.
+Problems will appear quicker in growing animals.
+They will take longer to appear in adults.
+There are plenty of supplements on the market that will suit your cat and dog’s nutritional needs.
+Some of these supplements have been around a long time (Meat Complete™, Mazuri™ ).
+Others are more recent arrivals whose aim is to meet the growing number of pets, like yours, beginning home cooked or raw meat diets.
+My friends at the pet coop in Hawaii favor the one sold by Wysong™.

 Are There Some Pets That Probably Should Not Be Fed A Raw Food Diet?

 Successfully dealing with the bacteria naturally found in anything uncooked requires a health immune system.
 Any disease or medication that affects your pet’s immune system is reason enough not to feed your pet a raw diet.
-Those drugs includes prednisone, prednisolone, Atopica® and many more.
+Those drugs includes prednisone, prednisolone, Atopica® and similar drugs that disable the immune system.
 Apoquel® could be another of those drugs.
-Some dogs receiving Apoquel to control itch and dermatitis develop elevated liver test results.
-There are vets that believe that the livers of some dogs on that medication do not filter out bacteria as well as they should. (ref1, ref2).
+Some dogs receiving Apoquel® do not filter out bacteria as well as they should.
 Antibiotics alter the protective flora of your pet’s gastrointestinal tract.
-I would not combine the two.
-You can give them meat – but not raw meat.
-Autoimmune disease, lymphoma and other cancers also weaken a pet’s defenses.
+I would not combine the two (antibiotics+raw meat).
+You certainly can give them meat – but not raw meat.
+Autoimmune disease, lymphoma and other cancers also weaken a your pet’s defenses against pathogens that might be found in raw diets.
 A high stress environment, cage confinement, large numbers of household pets, the normal decline of elderly pets and the immature immune systems of the very young are reasons enough to be cautious.
-There are also specific diseases, such as failing kidneys or liver in which a restricted protein diet might be advisable.
-Certain breeds and show lines of cats and dogs have had had their genetics so fiddled with by breeders that they no longer possess the healthy immune systems of their ancestors. (ref) Be cautious what you feed those frailer breeds.
-Pets taking antacids can loose their primary defense against food borne pathogens – their stomach’s acidity. (ref) Some folks recommend that high-carb pet foods and raw food not be mixed in a single meal because gastric acidity on a high-carb diet is not sufficient.
-They are right about carbohydrates lessening gastric acidity. (ref) Whether raw meat is more efficient than cooked meat in doing that is unknown.
+There are also specific diseases, such as failing kidneys or liver issues in which a lower protein diet might be advisable.
+Certain breeds and show lines of cats and dogs have had had their genetics so fiddled with by breeders that they no longer possess the healthy immune systems of their ancestors.
+Be cautious what you feed those frailer breeds.
+Dogs and cats taking antacids can loose their primary defense against food borne pathogens – their stomach’s acidity.
+Some folks recommend that high-carb pet foods and raw food not be mixed in a single meal because gastric acidity on a high-carb diet is not sufficient.
+They are right about carbohydrates lessening gastric acidity.
+Whether raw meat is more efficient than cooked meat in doing that is unknown.
 That same problem might occur if natural bones were given to pets on a high carbohydrate diet – stomach acids efficiently dissolve sharp bone fragments.
 I would avoid feeding raw ingredient diets if a human member of your family is HIV positive or has had an organ transplant – but that is something for your physician to decide.
-The same goes for therapy pets that visit such people. (ref) Our pet birds are not well equipped to deal with many of the bacteria that normally inhabit dogs and cats – although rodent contamination is the primary way they get exposed to those bugs (ref) , think twice about giving your dogs and cats raw meat if you own a pet bird as well (It would be OK if it was a buzzard
+The same goes for therapy pets that visit such people. ( read here ) Our pet birds are not well equipped to deal with many of the bacteria that normally inhabit dogs and cats – although rodent contamination is the primary way they get exposed to those organisms. ( read here ) Think twice about giving your dogs and cats raw meat if you own a pet bird in close proximity as well.